Friday, February 10, 2012

 1. Transitionally Uninsured:

-To address the issue of the 45% of Americans who are uninsured for a short period of time, (less than 4 months) I would propose that we use a format similar to unemployment benefits.
+To address the issue of the 45% of Americans who are uninsured for a short period of time (less than 4 months), I propose that we use a format similar to unemployment benefits.
 It would be fairly easy to set up a benefit for those people who are losing or changing their jobs to provide a short-term coverage option.
 The government could pay individuals' COBRA premiums for a limited period of time to cover this transition.
 This would ensure that existing coverage is continuing to bridge the employment gap.
 In order for this to work, legislation would need to be passed that would make COBRA the same premium cost as the employer plan it is based on.
 This simple change would eliminate 45% of the uninsured problem.

 2. Long Term Uninsured: